appressoas/ievv_opensource/ievv_opensource/ievv_logging/README.md

         number_of_users_anonymized=4
     )

-    # To handle errors that happens, and get info logged about them, you can do the following:
+If you also want to handle errors that happens, and get info logged about them, you can do the following:

+    import traceback
+    from ievv_opensource.ievv_logging.utils import IevvLogging

+    ievvlogging = IevvLogging(__name__) # or any custom preferred name like 'the_foo_script'
+    ievvlogging.begin()
     try:
         # the script does its work
     except Exception: